 Join our Employment Peer Network where you can learn from and share experiences with other people with disability and maybe even network with potential employers.
 This group is run by Joseph Popov, a peer mentor and Law student.
 He has a passion for employment and disability rights.
 Come along and have your questions around getting a job or your rights in the workplace heard.

-The group usually meets once a month on the 4th Thursday of every month from 11 30am-12 30pm.
+The group usually meets once a month on the fourth Thursday of every month from 11:30am-12:30pm.

 Donate to us